 - add telnet to windows 7

-- telnet from firefox windows 7
+- enable telnet on windows

 - How to Change and Use Timezone (Tzutil) in Windows 7